rickyrod07/Python-Projects/README.md

-This is a basic script that can be run to log keystrokes and output a file keylog.txt of the output.
+I have used Pynput to make this keylogger it will also output a file keylog.txt can be installed with: pip install pynput